sergiodxa/remix-utils/README.md

 ### useGlobalNavigationState

-This hook lets you know if the value of `transition.state`, every `fetcher.state` in the app, and `revalidator.state`.
+This hook allows you to read the value of `transition.state`, every `fetcher.state` in the app, and `revalidator.state`.

 ```ts
 import { useGlobalNavigationState } from "remix-utils";